Lead exposure in childhood can result in meaner, crankier adults, Texas study finds

 Though people today have much less exposure to lead than in the past, thousands are found to have unsafe blood lead levels every year in Texas.
 The study highlights just how pernicious this metal can be, even at low levels.

-Ted Schwaba, a postdoctoral researcher in the psychology department at UT, was the lead author of the study.
+Ted Schwaba, a postdoctoral researcher in the psychology department at University of Texas, was the lead author of the study.
 He said that though we’ve known for decades that lead can stunt our cognition and even result in increases in crime, his study was the first to find that people all over the world experience personality problems as a direct result of exposure to lead.

 “It’s not just, ‘Hey, if I had some lead exposure, I might be more likely to drop out of school,’ ” he said.
 Instead, when lead gets into our bodies it seems to affect who we are at our core and how we interact in the world.